Learning Visual Representations via Language-Guided Sampling: Method

 \subsection{Learning from Conceptual Similarity}

 Instance discrimination has been the dominant task for visual representation learning.
 Its core intuition is that visual similarity is a good proxy for semantic similarity.
-At a high level, these approaches generate positive \textit{view} pairs by randomly augmenting the input image and maximizing their embedding similarity, with or without negative views.
-While there has been a large number of of contrastive learning approaches, view pair generation has largely remained the same.
-Other methods use visual feature similarity to sample learned prototypes~\cite{asano2019sela,caron2018deepcluster,caron2020unsupervised} or previously seen instances~\cite{dwibedi2021nnclr} for contrastive learning.
+The standard approach generates positive \textit{view} pairs using image augmentations and maximizes their embedding similarity, with or without negative views.
+While there has been a large number of contrastive learning approaches, view pair generation has largely remained the same.
+Other methods use visual feature similarity to learn prototypes~\cite{asano2019sela,caron2018deepcluster,caron2020unsupervised} or sample previously seen instances~\cite{dwibedi2021nnclr} for contrastive learning.
 While these approaches extend beyond instances and consider relations in the dataset, they still rely on visual similarity to generate their contrastive pairs.
-This limits what visual invariances they can learn~\cite{xiao2020should}.
+This limits the visual invariances that they can learn~\cite{xiao2020should}.

-We propose training models to identify the same visual concept, instead of the same instance.
-Our key observation is simple: Images that have similar captions often depict similar concepts regardless of the actual appearance similarity.
+We propose training models to identify the same visual \emph{concept} instead of the same \emph{instance}.
+Our key observation is simple: images that have similar captions often depict similar concepts regardless of the actual appearance similarity.
 This can be clearly seen in~\cref{fig:sampled_pairs}.
-Nearest neighbors in visual feature space depict objects in similar scenes and poses, with self-supervised models showing some color invariances due to color augmentation.
+Nearest neighbors in visual representation space depict objects in similar scenes and poses, with self-supervised models showing some color invariances due to color augmentation.
 Conversely, similarly captioned images depict objects in different colors, poses, and contexts.
-This makes language-sampled images an excellent source for visual representation learning since they implicitly capture human-like visual invariances.
+This makes language-sampled images an excellent source for visual representation learning as they implicitly capture human-like visual invariances.